ecastroth/ultimate-sphinx-tutorial/guide/source/_guide/_tutorial/conf-deeper-look.rst

 You can find a full description of the configuration posibilities on the `User Guide <https://pydata-sphinx-theme.readthedocs.io/en/stable/user_guide/index.html>`_.

-The configuration regarding the configuration of the theme founded on the :ref:`conf.py` contains two main sections.
-The lines 93 to 96 configures the **left sidebar**,
+The configuration lines regarding the configuration of the theme founded on the :ref:`conf.py` are divided into two main sections.
+Lines 93 to 96 configures the **left sidebar**,

 .. literalinclude:: ../../_static/conf.py
    :caption: conf.py lines 93 to 96